niledatabase/niledatabase/examples/user_management/email_login/NextJS/README.md

 ## Setup & Run

-- If you haven't already, you need to create a database: Signup to Nile - https://console.thenile.dev and choose "Yes, let's get started".
+- Start by creating a database: Sign up for an invite to [Nile](https://thenile.dev) if you don't have one already and choose "Yes, let's get started".
 Follow the prompts to create a new workspace and a database.

 - Install dependencies with `yarn install` or `npm install`.